runtimerevolution/react-knowledge-base/reactjs-for-beginners.md

 There are plenty more options, some of them are more easier to implement, others more difficult but they add more security to your app, you can look into this [guide](https://www.digitalocean.com/community/tutorials/how-to-add-login-authentication-to-react-applications) and follow an implementation of an authentication flow in a React App.

-As you learned on the previous step, you can even use React Router to prevent unauthenticated users to access certain routes of your app, so building a Route component that uses the token described previously to authorize users is one of the most common patterns in setting up Authentication and Authorization in your app.
+Using the React Router library (see [here](#arrow_right_hook-react-router)), you can prevent unauthenticated users from accessing certain routes of your app, so building a Route component that uses the token described previously to authorize users is one of the most common patterns in setting up Authentication and Authorization in your app.
+The official documentation has an example on how to setup authenticated routes [here](https://reactrouter.com/docs/en/v6/examples/auth).

 ## :technologist: Build your first app